 - Proofing of spelling, typos, grammar, and punctuation.

 - General math/maths check: sizing, gauge, instructions, stitch counts, etc.

 - Checking that pattern instructions & sample photo match and are clear.

 - Ensuring consistency of style and language (compared to style sheet if you have one).
-I’m an Australian living in the U.S., so I’m happy to work with both English and American terminology.
+I’m an Australian living in the U.S., so I’m happy to work with both British and American terminology.